 I feel kinda bad about this recipe.
-Heath LOVES Mexican food, and enchiladas are his favorite.
+Hubby LOVES Mexican food, and enchiladas are his favorite.
 I had this recipe sitting in my Pinterest Dinner folder for quite some time when I decided to finally make it for him.
-Unfortunately he had to leave town a few days earlier than expected (one of his boats is up in Norfolk getting re-fit, so every 4-6 weeks he has to spend a week up there overseeing the progress).
+Unfortunately he had to leave town a few days earlier than expected, so he missed it.

 'Chicken Enchilada Pasta'